ExpressenAB/exp-containership/README.md

 * [Development quickstart](Quickstart.md#development-super-fun-with-exp-containership)
 * [Deployment quickstart](Deploying.md#deployment-super-fun-with-exp-containership)

-## Docker files
-You will need a Dockerfile describing how to build your container.
-The first time you run `npm run xpr:init` or `npm run xpr:start`, a default Dockerfile and docker-compose.yml tailored for a Node.js Express app will be created for you.

 ## Configuration

 All configuration of exp-containership is done right inside your package.json.
 There are sensible defaults for everything so